Privacy Notice for Apolline Ltd

 for Clients’ and Members’ Personal Data

-Apolline Ltd takes great care to protect the personal data we hold for our Clients and Members in line with the requirements of the General Data Protection Regulation (GDPR).
+Apolline Ltd takes great care to protect the personal data we hold for our Clients and Members in line with the requirements of the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).

 As required by law, this privacy notice lays out the following essential information: